15 days tour

 Day 7: Hoi An

-Today will be big on riding and big on spectacular views.
-Leaving Hue, you will do some mountainous riding (approximately 85 kilometres in total) as you conquer the Hai Van (Ocean Cloud) Pass on the way to the tropical south and the laidback town of Hoi An.
-The pass is a stunning stretch of highway the winds through the Truong Son mountain range for about 20 kilometres (10 kilometres each way), with views across the Bay of Danang to the south.
-It is 500 metres about sea level and the up/down slope ranges from 5-10%, and there will be plenty of well-earned breaks along the way to take in the views, snap some photos, and rehydrate.
-After the rewarding vistas on the cycle in, you’ll also be spoiled with the town of Hoi An – with lantern-lit streets, vibrant markets, skilled tailors, artisan shops, ancient houses, colourful temples and beautiful smiles, it’s a Vietnamese wonderland.
-Recently declared a World Heritage site, Hoi An is being beautifully restored and preserved, with parts of the town looking exactly like they did more than a century ago.
+Leaving Hue, youโ€™ll do some mountainous riding today as you conquer the Hai Van (Ocean Cloud) Pass on the way to the laidback town of Hoi An.
+This pass is a gorgeous stretch of highway that winds through the Truong Son Mountain Range, with views across the Bay of Danang to the south.
+It is 500 m above sea level and the up/down slope ranges from 5 to 10 percent.
+There will be plenty of well-earned breaks along the way to take in the views, snap some photos and rehydrate.
+When you arrive in Hoi An, youโ€™ll be immersed in the iconic lantern-lit streets, loud markets, tailor shops, artisans, ancient architecture, colourful temples and old school boats lining the river.
+Recently declared a UNESCO World Heritage site, Hoi An is being beautifully restored and preserved, with parts of the town looking exactly like they did more than a century ago.
 This makes its streets of low tiled buildings perfect for strolling.
-Take the evening to soak up the atmosphere, or just rest your legs at a local restaurant after a day’s riding.
-Riding distances: Ride 1 - approx. 56kms/35 miles, flat with approx. 55m/180ft of elevation gain.
-Ride 2 - approx. 30kms/19 miles, significant uphill & downhill with approx. 576m/1890ft of elevation gain.Accommodation: Hotel
+Take the evening to soak up the atmosphere, or just rest your legs at a local restaurant after a dayโ€™s riding.

 • Day 8 Day 8: Hoi An